MicrosoftDocs/entra-docs/docs/identity/app-provisioning/inbound-provisioning-api-concepts.md

      >[!NOTE]
      > The API client doesn't need to perform any comparisons between the source attributes and the target attribute values to determine what operation (create/update/enable/disable) to invoke.
 This is automatically handled by the provisioning service.
 The API client simply uploads the identity data read from the source system by packaging it as bulk request using SCIM schema constructs.
 1. If successful, an ```Accepted 202 Status``` is returned.
-1. The Microsoft Entra provisioning service processes the data received, applies the attribute mapping rules and completes user provisioning.
+1. The Microsoft Entra provisioning service processes the data received, applies the attribute mapping rules, and completes user provisioning.
-1. Depending on the provisioning app configured, the user is provisioned either into on-premises Active Directory (for hybrid users) or Microsoft Entra ID (for cloud-only users).
+1. Depending on the provisioning app that's configured, the user is provisioned either into on-premises Active Directory (for hybrid users) or Microsoft Entra ID (for cloud-only users).
 1. The API Client then queries the provisioning logs API endpoint for the status of each record sent.
 1. If the processing of any record fails, the API client can check the error details and include records corresponding to the failed operations in the next bulk request (step 5).
 1. At any time, the IT Admin can check the status of the provisioning job and view events in the provisioning logs.